Bitcoin takes a big stride away from fringes of finance

 Putting sceptics at ease

 Duffy said on Bloomberg Television that his exchange’s futures contract should put sceptics at ease.

 “Bitcoin trading at CME will have an instant audit trail to the government regulator,” he said.
 “That’s what the difference is between our offering and the way it is today.”
 Traders can’t “circumvent those procedures under our model.”

 Bitcoin has come a long way over a relatively short period of time.
-In less than a decade, bitcoin has gone from being “mined” in homes and predominantly used to buy illegal goods online into an industry where mining bitcoin, selling digital mining equipment and offering bitcoin trading services and could soon become a tradeable future on the world’s largest derivatives exchange.
+It started out as being “mined” and used to buy illegal goods online.
+Within a decade it’s evolved into an asset that could soon become a tradeable future at CME.

 For advice on trading talk to the experts at FXB Trading.
 Our platform makes it easy to start earning a second income with only a small investment in time and funds needed.

-The FXB Trading team are on hand to teach its members any aspect of trading that they are interested in, and reveal how they make their living trading the world’s markets.
+The FXB Trading team are on hand to teach its members any aspect of trading that they are interested in.
+They’re happy to reveal how they make their living trading the world’s markets.